 What are the benefits of using an umbrella company?

-Many temporary workers consider the employment costs (above) as a drawback to using the services of an umbrella company.
-However, there are several advantages to using umbrella companies!
-While most umbrella companies offer a similar service, some offer added “little extras” that might encourage you to choose them over a competitor.
+Many temporary workers consider the employment costs (above) a drawback of using an umbrella company.
+However, there are several advantages.
+While most umbrella companies offer similar services, some provide additional features that might encourage you to choose them over competitors.

-Here are some of the most common benefits (advantages) of using an umbrella company:
+Here are some of the most common benefits of using an umbrella company:

 - Free insurance cover, including Professional Indemnity Insurance, Public Liability Insurance and Employer’s Liability Insurance.